-Contact Details If you are interested in paddling please email firstname.lastname@example.org and you will be placed on an group email list for notification of upcoming paddles.
+Contact Details If you are interested in paddling please email firstname.lastname@example.org and will forward details of the current paddling group.

 Overview of Ocean Ski Paddling Ocean Ski Paddling is relatively new sport in Australia.